 I. Personal Information

 Applicant's Last Name First Name Middle Initial

 Parent/Guardian Name

 Home Address City State Zip code

-Home Phone Cell phone Cell phone E
+Home Phone Cell phone Er nail

 Years/grades attended Xavier Charter School

 II.
-Behavior Standing Certificat ion
+Behavior Standing Certification

-Signature and a brief statement from t hools for Good Behavior Standing:
+Signature and a brief statement from the Assistant Head of Schools for Good Behavior Standing:

-Statement: 8

-Statement.

-Head of Schools or Designee Signatur e :
+Statement: Head of Schools or Designee Signature:

-certify that the statements herein are nformation contained herein to be sha rant permission for th
+I certify that the statements herein are true to the best of my knowledge and grant permission for the information contained herein to be shared with the selection committee.

 Printed Student Name:

-Student Signature: Da
+Student Signature: Date:

-ate:

-Parent/Guardian Signature: ^age.)
-Da
+Parent/Guardian Signature: Date:

+Assigned Pin Number by the Secondary Lead Teacher:

-This form must be completed starting with the class of 2027.
+This form must be completed starting with the class of 2027 .

-Policy History: Adopted on: May 18, 2023 Revised on:
+Policy History: Adopted on: May 18, 2023 Revised on: Reviewed on: